Home

 It may feel like our bodies are at the whim of our hormones, rendering us powerless against acne.
 They may give us grief, but hormones are vital to a body's functioning and we need them to survive.

 To make things even harder, most over-the-counter products at your local pharmacy don't work on hormonal acne.
-Luckily, there are specialised, targeted products out there that can help with hormonal acne, but getting the right balance can be a minefield.
+Luckily, there are specialised, targeted products out there that can help treat acne, including the hormonal kind, but getting the right balance can be a minefield.

-Hormonal therapies are usually recommended in severe, resistant-to-treatment cases, but you may find you're already taking certain medications for other purposes (e.g. the pill).
+Hormonal therapies are usually recommended in severe, resistant-to-treatment cases, but you may find you're already taking certain medications for other purposes [11].

 Oral contraceptives